-I know I have had friends text me and ask ‘My recipe says Broccolini is that the same as Broccoli Rabe?
-And can I just substitute in normal broccoli?
+I know I have had friends text me and say “Help I am in the grocery store and I have a recipe that asks for Broccoli Rabe.
+Is that the same as Broccolini?
+And can I just substitute in normal broccoli?”

 Broccoli Rabe is much stronger and has a much deeper bitter flavour.
 I wouldn’t substitute it in here.
 But if you can get your hands on it purple sprouting broccoli is a great substitute in this roasted broccolini recipe.

 You could roast up normal broccoli florets and serve then with the béarnaise sauce, it wouldn’t be quite as elegant looking but it would still be super tasty.
 And we all know that really flavor is king!

 Like so many vegetable, broccolini is A-MA-ZING when roasted.
 And it is so simple.